Artyomcheg/Malcore-Free-Courses/The Beginning/Introduction to C.md

 # Syntax and Structures

-Now that you actually know what C we is should get into the basics of syntax and data structures.
+Now that you actually know what C is, we should get into the basics of syntax and data structures.
 We will go through a breakdown of the syntax:

 - Comments:
   - Single line comment example: